 • Coins: 1, 5, 10, 25 and 50 cents, and 1 USD

-The US is both a cash and card society.
+The USA is both a cash and a card society.
 Both methods of payment are accepted almost everywhere, although some of the smallest outlets may not take cards.
 Bank branches can be found in all major US towns and cities.
 ATMs are well dispersed.

 Banking in the USA

-To open a checking account, expats moving to the US should confirm with their bank what forms of identification are required.
+To open a checking account (current account), expats moving to the USA should confirm with their bank what forms of identification are required.
 Generally speaking, a passport, immigration information, social security number and proof of address are expected.
-Expats without a social security number will likely be able to substitute this with another number, such as a passport number, a tax number, or an alien identification card number.
+If you don’t have a Social Security Number, you’ll likely be able to substitute this with another number, such as a passport number, a tax number, or an Individual Taxpayer Identification Number (ITIN).

-Expats moving to the United States will need a Social Security Number (SSN) before formally starting a job.
-This is used to report one's earnings to the government, and in this way, it is similar to the National Insurance (NI) number in the UK.
+You’ll need a Social Security Number (SSN) before formally starting a job if you’re moving to the USA.
+This is used to report your earnings to the government, and in this way, it is similar to the National Insurance (NI) number in the UK.

-Those residing but not working in the US are generally not eligible to apply for a Social Security Number.
+If you’re residing but not working in the USA, you’re generally not eligible to apply for a SSN.

 All social security cards should be kept in a safe place, but it is possible to get a replacement if it is lost.

-There are two ways to get a Social Security number, depending on whether one is an immigrant or non-immigrant.
-Immigrants, or permanent residents, can apply in their home country before departing for the United States as part of the process of filing for an immigrant visa.
-Alternatively, a social security office can be visited in person upon arrival in the US.
+There are two ways to get an SSN, depending on whether you’re an immigrant or a non-immigrant.
+Immigrants, or permanent residents, can apply in their home country before departing for the USA as part of the process of filing for an immigrant visa.
+Alternatively, you can visit a Social Security office in person upon arrival in the USA.
 Non-immigrants only have the latter option and can only apply once in the country.

 There are offices in all towns and cities.
-Wait 10 days after arriving in the US before applying at a social security office to allow time for the necessary documents to be available online.
-There is no charge for a social security number.
+Wait 10 days after arriving in the USA before applying at a Social Security office to allow time for the necessary documents to be available online.
+There is no charge for an SSN.
 The process takes about two weeks.
-When completed, applicants will receive a card bearing their Social Security Number.
+When completed, applicants will receive a card bearing their SSN.

 Taxes in the USA

-Tax laws in the US are hugely complex and made more so by expatriation.
-Individuals are subject to federal tax at graduated tax rates ranging from 10 to 37 percent of the individual's income.
-In addition, immigrants and most non-immigrants are also subject to Federal Insurance Contributions Act (FICA) taxes, which are made up of Social Security and Medicare taxes.
+Tax laws in the USA are hugely complex and made more so by expatriation.
+Individuals are subject to federal tax at graduated tax rates ranging from 10 to 37 percent of the individual’s income.
+Immigrants and most non-immigrants are also subject to Federal Insurance Contributions Act (FICA) taxes, which are made up of Social Security and Medicare taxes.
 The FICA tax rate is fixed at a certain percentage and is divided equally between the employer and the employee.

 Most states and some local jurisdictions impose an additional state income tax.
 State and local jurisdictions may also levy property and sales taxes that differ widely by state, county and city.
 State and local taxes differ considerably both in amount and regulation.